Study experimental time resolution limits of recent ASICs at Weeroc with different SiPMs and scintillators: Discussion and summary

 \section{Discussion and summary}

-Radioroc and Liroc time resolution (SPTR \& CTR) have been evaluated by exploring different SiPM and crystals in different configurations.
+The SPTR and CTR of Radioroc and Liroc have been evaluated by exploring different SiPM and crystals in different configurations.
 Tables \ref{tab:MeasurementSummary_1} and \ref{tab:MeasurementSummary_2} below summarize all measurements carried out during this campaign providing the best time resolution value obtained.
-Radioroc and Liroc show an improved performance compared to other state-of-the-art circuits \cite{NINOPerformance}.
+Radioroc and Liroc show an improved performance compared to other state-of-the-art circuits \cite{NINO_FlexTOT}.

-Figure \ref{fig:CTR_SummaryPlot} and Figure \ref{fig:SPTR_SummaryPlot} show, respectively, all single-photon and coincidence time resolution measurements for Liroc and Radioroc with different devices in different configurations.
+Figure \ref{fig:SPTR_SummaryPlot} and Figure \ref{fig:CTR_SummaryPlot} show, respectively, all single-photon and coincidence time resolution measurements for Liroc and Radioroc with different devices in different configurations.

-The SPTR measurements here have been carried out using the small LYSO:Ce,Ca (TAC) crystal of 2$\times$2$\times$\SI{3}{\milli\meter\cubed} on the reference side and a black-painted PbF$_{2}$ crystal on the ASIC side.
-The best SPTR values obtained using small LYSO:Ce,Ca crystal of 2$\times$2$\times$\SI{3}{\milli\meter\cubed} coupled to FBK NUV-HD-LF M3 SiPM: 73 ps (FWHM) for Radioroc and 79 ps (FWHM) for Liroc.
-The best SPTR measured with the HF readout for this SiPM (shown also in Figure 10) is 27 ps.
-In addition, it was observed that FBK’s technology: FBK NUV-HD-LF M3 and FBK NUV-HD-RH UHD-DA behave differently.
-FBK NUV-HD-RH UHD-DA best SPTR value achieved is 102 ps (Liroc), while the best SPTR for the HF reference readout found with this SiPM is 40 ps.
+The best SPTR values obtained using an Epic black-painted PbF$_{2}$ crystal of 2$\times$2$\times$3 mm$^{3}$ coupled to FBK NUV-HD-LF M3 SiPM: 73 ps (FWHM) for Radioroc and 90 ps (FWHM) for Liroc.
+The best SPTR measured with the HF readout for the NUV-HD-LF M3 SiPM (shown also in Figure \ref{fig:SPTR_SummaryPlot}) is 27 ps \cite{FBK_MetalMask}.
+The FBK NUV-HD-RH UHD-DA best SPTR value achieved is 102 ps with Liroc, while the best SPTR for the HF reference readout found with this SiPM is 40 ps.

-On the other hand, the best CTR value of 83 ps (FWHM) obtained with Radioroc in a real coincidence (Radioroc against Radioroc) using a small LYSO:Ce,Ca (TAC) of 2$\times$2$\times$\SI{3}{\milli\meter\cubed} coupled to Broadcom NUV-MT SiPM (at bias voltage 49 V).
-Coupling Broadcom NUV-MT SiPM to larger LYSO:Ce,Ca of 3$\times$3$\times$\SI{20}{\milli\meter\cubed} increases CTR values from 83 ps (FWHM) (at bias voltage 45 V) up to 137 ps (FWHM) at the same configuration.
-This CTR value has been measured for Radioroc against reference and it has been corrected to reference HF readout.
+On the other hand, the best CTR value is 83 ps (FWHM) obtained in a CTR measurement of Radioroc against Radioroc using a small LYSO:Ce,Ca (TAC) of 2$\times$2$\times$\SI{3}{\milli\meter\cubed} coupled to Broadcom NUV-MT SiPM (at a bias voltage of 49 V).
+Coupling Broadcom NUV-MT SiPMs to larger LYSO:Ce,Ca of 3$\times$3$\times$\SI{20}{\milli\meter\cubed} increases the CTR values from 83 ps (FWHM) (at a bias voltage of 45 V) up to 127 ps (FWHM) at the same configuration.